 Even before taking the Metro, they will check your belongings.

-The Great Firewall of China is blocking everything that is not approved by the Chinese government.
-Therefore, services like Google, Facebook, Instagram, Wikipedia etc. are only usable with a so-called VPN.
+While in ancient times, China was protected by the Great Wall of China, nowadays the Great Firewall of China is blocking everything that is not approved by the Chinese government.
+Therefore, services like Google, Facebook, Instagram, Wikipedia, etc. are only usable with a so-called VPN.

 What is a VPN?